jeremymeadows/pyshell/README.md

 ![](pie_shell.png)

 PyShell is a simple shell built on top of the Python interpreter.
-Any valid Python is also valid PyShell, and it aims to implement all the important shell features plus some extra useful ones (still in development):
+Any valid Python is also valid PyShell, and it aims to implement all the important shell features plus some extra useful ones:
 - [x] custom commands
 - [x] completion
 - [x] file input/output redirection
 - [x] command substitution
 - [x] pipelines
-- [ ] sharing variables between Python and shell commands
+- [x] read shell variables from Python
-- [ ] intersperce Python and shell in a function
+- [x] run shell commands from a Python function
-- [ ] background jobs / process management
+- [x] background jobs / process management

 ## Running PyShell